icopy-site/awesome/docs/awesome/awesome-quantified-self.md

 - [QS Ledger](https://github.com/markwk/qs_ledger) - Open Source Personal Data Aggregator and Data Analysis built on Python using Jupyter Notebooks.
 - [Awesome Biomarkers](https://github.com/markwk/awesome-biomarkers) - Learn more about blood testing, biomarkers and tech and services to help quantify (and improve) your health!
 - [health-records](https://github.com/pacogomez/health-records) - A tool for managing personal health records using plain text.
+- [Timeliner](https://github.com/mholt/timeliner) - A data aggregation and and timeline visualization tool.
+- [TimelineBuilder](https://github.com/facebookresearch/personal-timeline) - A data aggregation and and timeline visualization tool by Facebook.

 ## License